 EDA in Intersect Mode¶

-The Exploratory Data Analysis (EDA) Intersect mode enables you to access summary statistics about the intersection of a group of datasets without needing access to the data itself.
+The Exploratory Data Analysis (EDA) in Intersect mode enables you to access summary statistics about the intersection of a group of datasets without needing access to the data itself.
 It is used primarily with VFL use cases to understand statistics about the overlapped records.
 For example, you may be interested in “what is the distribution of age among the intersection” (the intersection mode), which could be a very different answer from “what is the distribution of age among the whole population” (the individual mode).

 With EDA Intersect, you can: